Back to all blogs

 • Mental Health: Low mood, depression, or a general sense of "brain fog" and poor memory.

-• Physical Changes: Dry skin, brittle hair, thinning eyebrows (specifically the outer edge), and constipation.
+• Physical Changes: Dry skin, brittle hair, thinning eyebrows (specifically the outer edge), and facial puffiness.

 When the thyroid is in overdrive, the body's "engine" runs too fast.
 Symptoms may include: